diojin/mockingjay/docs/bigdata/Digest of A Byte of Python.md

 Note that the current directory is the directory from which the program is launched.
 Run `import os; print(os.getcwd())` to find out the current directory of your program.

 ### Byte-compiled .pyc files
-Importing a module is a relatively costly affair, so Python does some tricks to make it faster.
-One way is to create byte-compiled files with the extension .pyc which is an intermediate form that Python transforms the program into.
-Also, these byte-compiled files are platform independent.
+`Importing a module is a relatively costly affair`, so` Python does some tricks to make it faster`. `One way is to create byte-compiled files with the extension .pyc which is an intermediate form that Python transforms the program into`.
+Also, `these byte-compiled files are platform independent`.

 NOTE: These .pyc files are usually created in the same directory as the corresponding .py files.
 If Python does not have permission to write to files in that directory, then the .pyc files will not be created.

-If you want to directly import the argv variable into your program (to avoid typing the sys.everytime for it), then you can use the from sys import argv statement.
+If you want to directly import the argv variable into your program (to avoid typing the "sys." everytime for it), then you can use the from sys import argv statement.
 >WARNING: In general, avoid using the from..import statement, use the import statement instead.
 This is because your program will avoid name clashes and will be more readable.

 ```python